Last Updated: February 9, 2026

 - Is your device primarily used for gaming?

-The Domain Join portion of OOBE begins at Question 6: What Microsoft Account will you sign in with?
+The Domain Join portion of OOBE begins at what was originally Question 6: What Microsoft Account will you sign in with?
 The options at this point are for the end user to choose a Microsoft Account, login with a Microsoft Azure Account, or join the computer to a Windows Workgroup, or a Windows AD Domain.
 In an Enterprise this is not a question that you should be asking your end users, it’s an administrative decision that should be made on their behalf.
-In order to answer the domain question, OOBE should be linked to Microsoft AutoPilot to make this an enterprise friendly onboarding model.
+Microsoft only allows this decision to be made for the end user if the organization buys a license for a configuration option named Microsoft AutoPilot.

 Unlike OOBE, which is part of the Operating System, AutoPilot is a service that is hosted in Microsoft EntraID, thus using it requires a license from Microsoft.
 The license is bundled in multiple product SKUs, the most common being Azure AD Premium P1, rebranded as Microsoft Entry ID P1.